pyrddlgym-project/pyRDDLGym/README.md

 # pyRDDLGym

+> [!WARNING]
+> As of Feb 9, 2024, the pyRDDLGym API has been updated 2.0, which is no longer backwards compatible with the previous stable version 1.4.4.
+> While we strongly recommend that you update to 2.0, in case you require the old API, you can install the last stable version with pip:
+> ``pip install pyRDDLGym==1.4.4``, or directly from github ``pip install git+https://github.com/pyrddlgym-project/pyRDDLGym@version_1.4.4_stable``.

 A Python toolkit for auto-generation of OpenAI Gym environments from Relational Dynamic Influence Diagram Language (RDDL) description files.
 This is currently the official parser, simulator and evaluation system for RDDL in Python, with new features and enhancements to the RDDL language.<br />